mattwach/battery_drainer/README.md

 ![inrush](images/inrush.png)

 Fully understanding this block will require studying the full schematic.
-A partial understand can be gained from the image above and the falstad model.
+A partial understand can be gained from the image above and the Falstad model.
 We basically have another way to fill the capacitor C4 which is "enabled" when the battery is plugged in but the user has not pressed the power button yet.
 The way this works is that the source of the MOSFET (2) is connected to the battery